Is It Safe To Take Hydrochlorothiazide While Breastfeeding?

 Image: Shutterstock

 Hydrochlorothiazide, or Microzide, is a medication that treats water retention effectively.
-The drug is popular as diuretic and helps reduce excess accumulation of fluid and swelling in your body while you are breastfeeding.
+The drug is popular as a diuretic and helps reduce excess accumulation of fluid and swelling in your body while you are breastfeeding.
 Hydrochlorothiazide also treats high blood pressure and other health conditions effectively (1).

 Is It Safe To Have Hydrochlorothiazide (HCTZ) While Breastfeeding?